crcdng/avnovel/Readme.md

 ### Prepare the dialogue

 1. Prepare a game / interactive fiction / visual novel in Ren'Py
 2. Extract the dialogue data via the Ren'Py menu `Extract Dialogue`.
-This creates a file `dialogue.tab` in your game directory.
+This creates a file `dialogue.tab` in your project directory.
 3. Open this file in your editor.
 Note the entries in column "Character".
 The characters that are listed here, are defined in your script, e.g. `define a = Character("Aoki")`.
 An empty entry stands for the narrator.
 Add a "-" in each line that you don't wan't to generate.
 Also go through the `Dialogue` column and clean up any markup that might be there.
 You will send these strings to the ElevenLabs API.
 4. Open `generate_voices.py`.
-Enter your ElevenLabs API key via the environment variable ELEVEN_API_KEY or via the argument api_key in the `generate()` function (optional).
-Edit the character to voice mapping in function `getVoice()` according to the previous step.
-You have to use valid ElevenLabs voices.
-If you don't have an API key, use those included the free tier.
+Provide your ElevenLabs API key via the environment variable ELEVEN_API_KEY or via the argument `api_key` in the `generate()` function (optional).
+Edit the character-to-voice mapping in function `getVoice()` according to step 3.
+You have to use ElevenLabs voices that are available for your access level.
+If you don't have an API key, use voices included the free tier.
+You can check this by running `python list_voices.py`.
 Test the voices here: https://elevenlabs.io/speech-synthesis
 5. Configure Ren'Py to use the automatic voice system by adding the line `define config.auto_voice = "voice/{id}.ogg"` in the Ren'Py file `options.rpy`

 ### Generate the voices

-6. Run `python generate_voices.py [your Ren'Py game directory]` This will create a subdirectory `voice`, call the Elevenlabs API to generate the audio files and store them with the identifier names from `dialogue.tab`.
+6. Run `python generate_voices.py [your Ren'Py project directory]`.
+This will create a subdirectory `voice` inside of the `game` dirctory, call the Elevenlabs API to generate the audio files and store them with the identifier names from `dialogue.tab`.

 ### Postprocess the voices